MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/what-s-new-in-driver-development.md

 # <a name="top"></a>What's new in driver development

-This section provides information about the new features and updates to Windows driver development in Windows 10.

-## What's new in Windows Server 2022 (latest)

 This section describes new features and updates for driver development in Windows Server 2022.

 ## Kernel DMA/MDL updates